pipekit/argo-workflows-ci-example/README.md

 chmod +x setup.sh
 ./setup.sh
 ```
-Once the setup is completed (3-7 mins), you can view the argo-workflows UI at https://localhost:8443/workflows/argo?limit=500 (the S in https is important, you'll need to accept the self-signed certificate).
+Once the setup is completed (3-7 mins), you can view the argo-workflows UI at https://localhost:8443/workflows/argo?limit=500 (the S in https is important and you'll need to accept the self-signed certificate).
 Make sure you are looking at the 'argo' namespace.

 Then you can deploy the workflow and you should see it appear in the UI.
 ```
-kubectl -n argo apply -f workflow.yml
+kubectl -n argo create -f workflow.yml
 ```